Boost your libido with aphrodisiac foods

 Saffron is a natural aphrodisiac for women, as shown by this study, and for men, as studied here.

-It’s a spice that deliciously enhances many recipes.
-You can also drink it as an infusion.
+It is a spice that deliciously enhances many recipes.
+It can also be drunk as an infusion.